googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.rst

 ~~~~~~~~~~~~~~~

 Spanner dialect supports both ``SERIALIZABLE`` and ``AUTOCOMMIT``
-isolation levels. ``SERIALIZABLE`` is the default one, where
+isolation levels. ``SERIALIZABLE`` is the default isolation level.

-transactions need to be committed manually. ``AUTOCOMMIT`` mode
-corresponds to automatically committing of a query right in its
+``AUTOCOMMIT`` mode corresponds to automatically committing each
-execution time.
+insert/update/delete statement right after is has been executed.
+Queries that are executed in ``AUTOCOMMIT`` mode use a single-use
+read-only transaction.
+These do not take any locks and do not need
+to be committed.

+Workloads that only read data, should use either ``AUTOCOMMIT`` or
+a read-only transaction.

 Isolation level change example: